Tax information

 Your threshold income is your total income from all sources.
 As well as your salary, this would also include for example: rental or investment income.

-Your adjusted income is your threshold income plus any pension contributions you've made into the Scheme and the increase in the value of your pension.
+Your adjusted income is your threshold income plus any pension contributions you and your employer have made into defined contribution schemes and the increase in any defined benefit pension and AVCs paid during the Pension Input Period.
 It doesn't include any money you’ve given to charity.

 The examples below show how this calculation may work.